 First off — and this is something we’ve hit on, again and again, on this blog – many people who get into DUI trouble often compound their problems by behaving irrationally or dangerously AFTER they get stopped by police.

 The fact that Ms. Dreyfuss fled the scene will likely lead to additional criminal charges, which could in turn lead to more jail time and more punishments.
 If you’re convicted of a hit and run felony offense, you could lose your license, face over a year behind bars, and find yourself subject to intense probation terms.

 The second lesson is that dealing with addiction impulses is not a simple project.

 Dreyfuss, for instance, devoted years of his life to thinking about addiction and trying to help other addicts.
 He almost certainly talked with his wife at length about his philosophy.
 But she still found herself arrested and in jail on DUI charges.
 What can this tell us?
 Harvard University psychiatrist, Dr. Lance Dodes, argues in his book, The Sober Truth, that the conventional wisdom on what causes and has the potential to treat addiction is greatly misguided.

 Even the most prepared, vigilant people can still make mistakes and/or witness loved ones struggling.

-No matter what happened to you, the Los Angeles DUI defense team at here at the Kraut Law Group is here to answer your questions and provide a free and confidential consultation.
+No matter what happened to you, the Los Angeles DUI defense team at here at the Kraut Criminal & DUI Lawyers is here to answer your questions and provide a free and confidential consultation.
 Attorney Kraut is a respected former Los Angeles City prosecutor.